 - Authorship on MaGIC manuscripts

 - Access to the MaGIC Data Commons

 There are three different MaGIC Membership categories listed below.
 To apply for membership, please choose the category that best fits your description.
 If you have any questions, please email us at email@example.com.

-If you are interested in applying to the Associate Member membership category, please click here.
+If you are interested in applying to be a Member of MaGIC, please click here.